Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 You can use `using (Recording.DisableRecording()) { ... }` to disable recording in the code block (useful for polling methods)

+In order to enable testing with Fiddler, you will need to set the `EnableFiddler` property of `RecordedTestBase` to `true` and have Fiddler open and listening for traffic.
+You should not check in your test class with this property set (it will end up failing CI).

 ## Support multi service version testing

 To enable multi-version testing, add the `ClientTestFixture` attribute listing to all the service versions to the test class itself or a base class: